Koder50/MyPage/README.md

 ## Development server

-If there is no node_modules folder, run 'npm install' first.
+If there is no node_modules folder, run `npm install` first.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.